-- An annotated bibliography which is linked to the second assessment (Exam) and which will also feed in to the Research Project module in Semester 2) (50%)
+- An annotated bibliography which is linked to the second assessment (essay/report) and which will also feed in to the Issues in Social Research module in Semester 2) (50%)

 Opportunities for formative assessments will be integrated throughout this module and will focus on the academic skills acquired throughout the programme.

 Continuous feedback strategies are built into the module to capture the students experiences and development of their: